Optimal Attention Temperature Improves the Robustness of In-Context Learning under Distribution Shift in High Dimensions: Derivation of approximate softmax

-This derivation yields the linearized attention formulation in Eq.~\eqref{eq:linearized_attention}.
-From a practical standpoint, linearized attention mechanisms have been empirically evaluated and shown to achieve performance comparable to standard softmax attention \citep{han2024bridging}.
+This derivation yields the approximate softmax attention formulation in \eqref{eq:approximate_attention}.
+From a practical standpoint, approximate softmax attention mechanisms have been empirically evaluated and shown to achieve performance comparable to standard softmax attention \citep{han2024bridging}.